 Pinterest traffic statistics and shopping data show that a massive 55% of subscribers use this platform to find and ultimately purchase products which compared to the rates of other social media is four times higher.
 A recent survey conducted by Analytic Partners discovered that Pinterest delivers $2 in profit for every dollar spent on ads for packaged goods and retail.

 Frequently Asked Questions

-3. Who has the most followers on Pinterest 2020?
+Who has the most followers on Pinterest in 2020?

-Joy Cho/Oh Joy! is the champion Pinner with the highest number of followers in 2020 so far.
-This user currently has almost 12 million followers, more than 30,000 pins and 70+ boards, Trackalytics data shows.
+Pinterest user statistics show that Joy Cho/Oh Joy! is the champion Pinner with the highest number of followers in 2020 so far.
+Trackalytics data shows that this user currently has almost 12 million followers, more than 30,000 pins, and 70+ boards.
 Joy Cho is a designer, food enthusiast, and blogger.
 Her pins feature everything from breathtaking architecture to mouth-watering recipes, gardening, hairstyles, etc.